(revised and updated October, 2020)

 Shankar was invited to Woodstock by his friend and apprentice, George Harrison of Beatles fame.
-He played 3 pieces lasting 40 minutes while rain poured down on the attentive crowd, many of them hearing a raga for the very first time.
+He played 3 pieces lasting 40 minutes while rain poured down on the attentive crowd.
+Other groups had refused to play in the rain, fearing electrocution.
+The sitarist had no such fear.
+Many of these hippies were hearing a raga for the very first time.
 Some might have seen him at the Monterrey Pop Festival the year before.

 Ravi Shankar Distanced Himself from Hippies